pmbednarczyk/portfolio/README.md

 Pablo Workshops #1 - Render JSON Data

-Simple example of rendering JSON data.
+Simple example of rendering JSON data in React components.
+With help of SCSS and Bootstrap 4.